dg76/libaddressinput/README.md

 libaddressinput
 ===============

-This is a fork of a fork of google's [libaddressinput](https://github.com/googlei18n/libaddressinput) without Android dependencies and with the address formatter exposed.
-The original project used Scala whereas this is a pure Java project that can be compiled using Maven.
+This is a fork of a fork of Google's [libaddressinput](https://github.com/googlei18n/libaddressinput) without Android dependencies and with the address formatter exposed.
+The original project used Scala whereas this is a pure **Java** project that can be compiled using **Maven**.

 To get the lines of an address just use this code: